margusliinev/techportal/README.md

-# Tech Portal
+# TechPortal

 ## Description

-This is a repository for project Tech Portal.
+This is a repository for project TechPortal.

 ## Technologies

 ### Front-End

 -   Typescript
--   React
+-   React + Redux
 -   Styled Components

 ### Back-End